 Day 1, arrive Dubrovnik, Saturday (WR)

-You will be transferred from Dubrovnik’s airport or your Dubrovnik hotel to Gruz Harbor, where embarkation begins at noon.
-Meet your fellow travelers and your Cruise Manager later at an on-board Welcome Reception.
-This evening, you can relax or take a walk through Dubrovnik’s vibrant streets.
+You will be transferred from Dubrovnik airport or from your hotel in Dubrovnik to Gruz Harbor where embarkation begins at noon.
+Later, you will meet your fellow travelers and your Cruise Manager for an onboard welcome reception and dinner.
+This evening, you can relax on board or take a stroll through Dubrovnik’s Old Town.

 Day 2, Dubrovnik – Mljet, Sunday (B, L)

 Start the day with a walking tour of Dubrovnik, the “Pearl of Adriatic” and a UNESCO World Heritage site.
 You’ll visit the Rector’s Palace and Franciscan Monastery’s Pharmacy before returning to the boat for lunch.
 As you dine, set sail for Mljet Island.
 Mljet National Park features five types of forest, many species of birds, and two deep lakes, Veliko Jezero (Big Lake) and Malo Jezero (Small Lake).
 Evening at leisure.

 Day 3, Mljet – Korcula, Monday (B, L)

 After morning to enjoy the spectacular scenery, continue cruising to Korcula, believed to be the birthplace of the explorer Marco Polo.
 Walking tour of Korcula takes you through its narrow, cobbled streets and includes a visit to the majestic Gothic-Baroque Cathedral of St. Mark.

 Day 4, Korcula – Vela Luka, Tuesday (B, L)